klaguedan/cse15l-lab-reports/lab01.md

 1. **<ins>No Argument</ins>**

-   In this example, we can see that it's possible to run `cd` without arguments.
-However, since I provided it no argument—no other directory to change to—it didn't do anything noticeable.

-   The terminal gave no error message (and no output at all, actually!) and this may be because `cd` does not really have anything to output, it just performs a simple action on the user.
-Lines 2-3 confirm that our working directory did not change.
+   **Corrected:**
+   I've realized that having the working directory set to `/home` already was probably the worst circumstance to test what `cd` does without arguments.
+So, in the corrected version I will set my working directory to `/home/lecture1`.
+In this case, we can more clearly see that what `cd` does without arguments is move us back to the home directory which is `/home` for me.
+This produces no errors and is a completely valid way to use the command.

    ```
-   WORKING DIRECTORY: /home
+   WORKING DIRECTORY: /home/lecture1

-   1   [user@sahara ~]$ cd
+   1   [user@sahara ~]$ cd lecture1
+   2   [user@sahara ~/lecture1]$ cd
-   2   [user@sahara ~]$ pwd
+   3   [user@sahara ~]$ pwd
-   3   /home
+   4   /home
    ```

-2. **<ins>Directory Path Argument</ins>**
+3. **<ins>Directory Path Argument</ins>**

    Here, I show a more useful application of the `cd` command.
 From `/home`, I navigate to the `lecture1` directory that is inside.

    Like with the previous case, `cd` did not output anything either and it does not need to for its purposes.
 In Line 2, I use `pwd` to confirm that the working directory had moved to `/home/lecture1`.
 Another place that reflects this change is the shell prompt itself.
 Specifically, in Line 1 the prompt only says `[user@sahara ~]$` but in Line 2 it says `[user@sahara ~/lecture1]$`.
-So, this is another way to see that the `cd` command was successful.
+So, this is another way to see that the `cd` command was successful. **Corrected:** There were no errors as the `cd` command did exactly what we expected it to.

    ```
    WORKING DIRECTORY: /home